-The performance-based RSUs granted in March 2021 are linked to Farmer Mac's performance so that the RSUs will vest on March 31, 2024 only if Farmer Mac achieves specified long-term performance goals for Business Volume as of December 31, 2023, subject to "gatekeeper" metrics related to capital and asset quality.
-These performance-based RSUs may increase or decrease above or below the targeted value at the time of grant, depending on actual performance.
-The Compensation Committee established the long-term incentive performance goals to reward achievements directly related to Farmer Mac's strategic plan to grow its outstanding business volume while maintaining safety and soundness.
+The performance-based RSUs granted in March 2022 are linked to Farmer Mac's performance so that the RSUs will vest on March 31, 2025 only if Farmer Mac achieves specified long-term performance goals for 3-year cumulative Earnings as of December 31, 2024, subject to "gatekeeper" metrics related to capital and asset quality.
+These performance-based RSUs may increase or decrease above or below the targeted value at the time of grant, depending on actual performance, with the potential payout ranging from 0% to 200% of the target number of shares determined on the grant date.
+The Compensation Committee established the long-term incentive performance goals to reward achievements directly related to Farmer Mac's strategic plan to grow Earnings while maintaining safety and soundness.

 The Compensation Committee continues to believe that grants of SARs provide a valuable way to link the executives' long-term incentive compensation to the interests of Farmer Mac's stockholders.
 SARs only have realizable value to the extent that the stockholders have received an increase in value while the SARs are outstanding.
-See "Executive Compensation Governance-Compensation Discussion and Analysis-Total Compensation Elements-Long-Term Incentive Compensation" for more information about the equity-based grants to named executive officers in 2021.
+See "Executive Compensation Governance-Compensation Discussion and Analysis-Total Compensation Elements-Long-Term Incentive Compensation" for more information about the equity-based grants to named executive officers in 2022.